About Us

 What Are CACs?

-Child Advocacy Centers (CAC) are a place where a child who has been victim of sexual abuse, severe physical abuse, witness to domestic violence or commercial sexual exploitation can receive the support they need in a streamlined and victim focused way.
+Child Advocacy Centers (CAC) are a place where a child who has been victim of sexual abuse, severe physical abuse, witness to domestic violence or sexual exploitation can receive the support they need in a streamlined and victim focused way.

 When police or the Department of Children and Families believe a child is being abused, the child is brought to the CAC, which is a child friendly and safe place, by a non-offending parent or caregiver.
 At the CAC, the child tells their story once to a trained interviewer who knows the right questions to ask in a way that does not retraumatize the child.
 After the interview, a team that includes medical professionals, law enforcement, mental health, child protective services, victim advocacy, and other professionals make decisions together about how to help the child based on the interview.
-The child and their non-offending family is then offered immediate wrap-around services such as family advocacy, mental health support, medical support.
+The child and their non-offending family are then offered immediate wrap-around services such as family advocacy, mental health and medical services.
 This is called the multidisciplinary team (MDT) response and is a core part of the work of CACs.

 Children’s Cove is an accredited member of the National Children’s Alliance, and member of the Massachusetts Children’s Alliance.